Frequently Asked Questions About Glass Wool

 Most Common Misconceptions about Glass Wool Insulation

-Misconception No.2 Glass wool presents a health hazard
+Misconception No.2 – Glass wool poses health risks

-Misconception No.3 Glass wool insulation is dangerous for the environment
+Misconception No.3 – Glass wool insulation harms the environment

 The company is the world’s best rubber foam insulation supplier.
-We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+We are your one-stop shop for all needs, and our expert team is ready to help you find what you need.